cordutie/tex_framework/3_experiments.md

 <div style="margin-top: 20px;"></div>

 <p>
 A notable application of DDSP is timbre transfer, where a model trained on one timbre can be influenced by another sound.
 The original paper showcased this by transferring the timbre of a violin to a voice recording, using pitch and loudness as key factors.
 Our models can achieve similar results with textural sounds, although the process is more intricate.
 Unlike musical timbres, where pitch plays a central role, textural sounds lack such defining features, which makes the transfer more complex.
 Nevertheless, some compelling examples of this phenomenon are highlighted below.
-For a comprehensive overview, a complete table showing all eight types of textures trained and their transfer results across other textures can be found <a href="./timbre_transfer.html">here</a>.
+For a comprehensive overview, <a href="./timbre_transfer.html">a complete table showing all eight types of textures trained and their transfer results across other textures can be found pressing here</a>.
 </p>

 <div style="overflow-x: auto; max-width: 80%; margin: 0 auto; padding: 10px; box-sizing: border-box;">